Jacobitism: Ireland

-After 1691, measures passed by the 1689 Parliament were annulled, penal laws barred Catholics from public life, while the Act of Attainder was used to justify further land confiscations.
-12,000 Jacobite soldiers went into exile in the diaspora known as the Flight of the Wild Geese, the majority of whom were later absorbed into the French Irish Brigade.
+After 1691, measures passed by the 1689 Parliament were annulled, penal laws criminalized the practice of Catholicism and barred Catholics from public life, while the Act of Attainder was used to justify further land confiscations.
+12,000 Jacobite soldiers went into exile in the diaspora known as the Flight of the Wild Geese, the majority of whom were later absorbed into the French Army's Irish Brigade.
 About 1,000 men were recruited for the French and Spanish armies annually, many with a "tangible commitment to the Stuart cause".
 Elements of the French Irish Brigade participated in the Scottish Jacobite rising of 1745.